ENDERZOMBI102/JythonMC/README.md

+_DISCLAIMER!
+THIS LIBRARY DOES NOT LET YOU CREATE MODS IN PYTHON!_

 # JythonMC
-A package containing Jython for use within minecraft mods
+A library containing Jython for use within minecraft mods.

 # Use
 There's two methods to initialize the python system: